Adding Value To Sports Psychology

 Sports psychologists play important roles in the lives of many high-performance athletes.
 Golf and tennis are examples of sports in which top professional players travel with their sports psychologists.
 Additionally, many sports organizations (for example universities) have performance coaches and psychologists on staff to provide support, advice, and guidance to overcome mental roadblocks for optimal performance.

 With clinical psychology focusing on therapeutic impact and sports psychology focusing on behavioral performance optimization, progressive training regimens to develop mental skills are underutilized.
 This is not surprising, since exercise physiology and training methodology are not common topics in psychology curriculums.
-Also, athletes primarily reach out to sports psychologists when problems occur, not before, which leads the focus further toward treatments and away from preventative training.
-When athletes do work preventatively on mental aspects of their game, the typical approach can be described as “get informed and get tough”.
-This often boils down to a few good books or motivational talks combined with pushing oneself to the limit in physical practices.
-While this may work for some, there are plenty of examples of even the highest-performing athletes (including Olympic athletes) failing to perform to their potential when the pressure mounts.
-For many junior athletes, the consequence of never developing the skills through training is worse: they stop enjoying their sports, they stop trying, or worse…they quit.
+Also, athletes primarily reach out to sports psychologists when problems occur, not before, which leads the focus further toward reactive treatments and away from preventative training.

-What is missing, and where we at 2Mynds come in, is a type of mental fitness training that addresses mental deficiencies in the way we address physical deficiencies: with training founded in exercise physiology.
+What is missing, and where Flow 255® comes in, is a type of mental fitness training that addresses mental deficiencies in the way we address physical deficiencies: with training founded in exercise physiology.
 Physical training methods, no matter what they are (CrossFit, yoga, Zumba, boxing, to name a few), all have one thing in common: they use training regimens that are sequenced and periodized based on training principles.
 Since the brain is a physical organ, if we want to elicit adaptations that improve mental competence, it is obvious that the same principles must apply.
 This is what we implemented at 2Mynds, and the result is a methodology in which progressive mind-body training systematically overloads mental capacities in small increments.
 The adaptation (improvement in function) is then maintained through regular specific repetitions that progress to functional performance under pressure.
 That’s a mouthful, so let’s look at an example.

 Take tennis: if a professional tennis player lacks the endurance to play a five-set match without getting tired and losing coordination, the remedy may be progressive endurance training.
-In that training, physical capacities will be challenged beyond comfort and when the body adapts (with better endurance) the training will be progressed until the adaptation is functional for a five-set match.
+In that training, physical capacities will be challenged beyond comfort and when the body adapts (with better endurance) the training will progress until the adaptation is functional for a five-set match.
 Interestingly, the same athletes who push themselves endlessly in this manner to address physical challenges typically do not give their mental challenges the same treatment.
 But they could…

-The same professional tennis player who got tired in five-set matches may actually struggle mentally with first sets.
+The same professional tennis player who got tired in five-set matches may actually struggle mentally with the first sets.
 Somehow, getting out of the gate seems harder at large tournaments.
 Thoughts may get in the way and reduce focus at the start of the match.
 This player may consult a psychologist and a combination of journaling, meditation, visualization, and routine-building may be devised as a remedy.
 While it is likely that all these activities have value, an essential element is still missing: workouts based on training principles.
 Without workouts that ensure a sufficient volume and progression of stress, any mental adaptation that may result from the psychologist’s intervention will not be maintained.
 This is where the 2Mynds approach to mind-body flow training adds to sports psychology.

 How 2Mynds works